Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Attention with Linear Biases (ALiBi)

 \section{Attention with Linear Biases (ALiBi)}

 In the transformer model of \citet{vaswani}, position embeddings are added to the word embeddings at the bottom of the network.
-For an input subsequence of length $L$, the attention sublayer computes the attention scores for the $i$th query $\mathbf{q}_i \in \mathbb{R}^{1\times d}$, ($1 \leq i \leq L$), in each head, given the first $i$ keys $\mathbf{K} \in \mathbb{R}^{i\times d}$, where $d$ is the head dimension:
+For an input subsequence of length $L$, the attention sublayer computes the attention scores for the $i$th query $\mathbf{q}_i \in \mathbb{R}^{1\times d}$, ($1 \leq i \leq L$) in each head, given the first $i$ keys $\mathbf{K} \in \mathbb{R}^{i\times d}$, where $d$ is the head dimension:

-These attention scores are then multiplied by the values to return the output of the attention sublayer.\footnote{For simplicity, we have omitted the key, query and value matrix multiplication, the final output projection and the dropout module.}
+These attention scores are then multiplied by the values to return the output of the attention sublayer.\footnote{For simplicity we omit the key, query, value and final output projections, dropout, and the scaling factor.}

-When using ALiBi we do not add position embeddings at any point in the network.
-The only modification we apply is that after the query-key dot product we add a static, non-learned bias:
+When using ALiBi, we do not add position embeddings at any point in the network.
+The only modification we apply is after the query-key dot product, where we add a static, non-learned bias:\footnote{The ALiBi bias is not multiplied by the $\sqrt{d_k}$ scaling factor from Equation 1 of~\citet{vaswani}.}

-Where scalar $m$ is a head-specific slope fixed before training.
+where scalar $m$ is a head-specific slope fixed before training.
 Figure~\ref{fig:1} offers a visualization.